-Medical marijuana was legalized three years ago in various regions of the state of Nevada.
-Sales started only in specific areas of the state in July 2017.
+Medical marijuana has been legal for years in various regions of the state of Nevada.
+Sales started in specific areas of the state in July 2017.
 Relaxation of marijuana laws caused a huge influx of customers interested in purchasing recreational marijuana.
 Added on top of the already enormous tourism industry, the growth makes an interesting mix of confusion for some who wonder if pot laws are different for both tourists and local residents.

 Whether you’re a local or not, you do not need a medical a marijuana card to legally purchase, as long as you are 21 or over and have valid identification.
 While medical marijuana cards are not needed, they still give various benefits like reduced taxes.
 Please know, although selling cannabis is legal, that doesn’t mean you can buy it from anyone.
 The only legal way to buy weed is from a state licensed retail shop or dispensary.
 Think of it like alcohol.